Sometimes tasting something straight from the source awakens primal taste memories in our genetic code we didn’t even know were there.

 The lack of a central body overseeing coffee production, failure to categorize different varieties, poor infrastructure and the threat of water shortage all add to the challenges of farming coffee.
 The civil war that has raged for the past three years between the central government and Houthi rebels has only exacerbated these problems.
 Logistical difficulties in importing basic products like fertilizer and the limited functioning of certain ministries that would facilitate the export of coffee make the local market the only option for producers.
 Various projects that were begun to help support the local coffee industry such as work by the Quality Coffee Institute had to be suspended because of the war.
 Yet the distinctive quality of Yemeni’s natural Arabica coffees has meant that a few intrepid entrepreneurs are committed to trying to continue sourcing and exporting it.

-At one point in our conversation, Basem and I began to talk about words, specifically two words that are very important to coffee heritage in Yemen and that feature in the name of Basem’s café, Mocha Arabica.
+At one point in our conversation, we began to talk about words, specifically two words that are very important to coffee heritage in Yemen and that feature in the name of Basem’s café, Mocha Arabica.
 The “mocha” part denotes not the drink that Italians came up with when they added cocoa to the beverage, perhaps in an attempt to replicate the chocolate-y notes of Yemeni coffee, but rather the port city Al-Mokha in Yemen where coffee was first exported and became known to the rest of the world approximately 500 years ago.

 As recounted in Mark Pendergrast’s book Uncommon Grounds: The History of Coffee and How It Transformed Our World (1999), coffee plants are believed to have been first discovered in Ethiopia, although no one knows precisely how or when.
 Legend has it that a goatherd was inspired to eat the berries he noticed were making his goats so frisky.
 At some point coffee plants were brought from what is now Ethiopia, where they grow wildly, to Yemen, where the beverage was first consumed by Sufi monks.
 According to another legend Basem recounted, when a monk fell asleep while munching on coffee berries, some fell into the fire and were accidentally roasted.
 Thus Yemen is credited with being the place where the first brewed cup of coffee was imbibed.
 From here it quickly became a commodity and spread to other Arab countries and the rest of the world.